uswds/uswds-site/_components/form-controls/12-time-picker.md

 initProps:
   - property: "`data-min-time`"
     element: .usa-time-picker
-    description: The start time used in the time picker, given in `hh:mm` 24-hour format.
+    description: The start time used in the time picker in `hh:mm` 24-hour format.
 The default is `00:00`.
   - property: "`data-max-time`"
     element: .usa-time-picker
-    description: The end time used for the time picker, given in `hh:mm` 24-hour format.
+    description: The end time used for the time picker in `hh:mm` 24-hour format.
 The default is `23:59`.
   - property: "`data-step`"
     element: .usa-time-picker
     description: The number of minutes between options.
 The minimum is `1` minute and the default is `30` minutes.